Shorter quantum circuits via single-qubit gate approximation: Solutions to approximation problems for common gate sets

 \subsection{Heuristic approximation cost scaling with accuracy}

-We first establish heuristic scaling of the power cost function with the area of the 2D or 1D regions related to the the six approximation problems considered in \cref{sec:approximation-problems}.
+Having presented a method for synthesising arbitrary unitaries, we now discuss the cost of our algorithm.
+We establish a heuristic scaling of the power cost function with the area of the 2D or 1D regions related to the six approximation problems considered in \cref{sec:approximation-problems}.
 All gate sets we consider are related to integral quaternion with norm $\ell^N$ for some $\ell$ fixed by the gate set and $N$ being a power cost of the given approximating quaternion.
 Let $R_{\varepsilon,q}$ be a 2D or 1D region with $\varepsilon$ being diamond norm accuracy and $q$ being success probability, During the point enumeration step of our algorithms for 2D problems, we are looking for integer points of dimension $2d$ in the bounded subset of $\mathbb{R}^{2d}$ given by equation below:

 Now, applying the Gaussian heuristic, we assume that there exist an integer point in the subset of $\mathbb{R}^{2d}$ when the volume of the subset is $1$.
 Taking into account that $\det{\Lambda} = \mathrm{Nrm}(\ell)^N$ we get the following condition for the existence of integer points: